 Many places along this side of the island will not take credit cards.
 You don’t need a ton, but be sure to pull out some cash before you start the drive.

-#9 Where Your Swimsuit and Bring A Change
+#9 Wear Your Swimsuit and Bring A Change

 #10 Drive at Your Pace, Prepare for Bends and Single Lane Roads